feadoor/rustdoku/README.md

 ![alt tag](images/xywing.png)

-In this grid, the pivot is shown in green and the pincers in yellow.
+In this grid, the pivot candidates are shown in green and the pincers in yellow.
 Together, they eliminate 6 from r6c1 and r5c5.

 ## XYZ-Wing